HCP-MAD:Heterogeneous Consensus-Progressive Reasoning for Efficient Multi-Agent Debate: Methodology

-To improve the computational efficiency, we propose an adaptive stopping criterion $\Phi_{\text{deb},t}$ to monitor the debate's progression.
-The debate terminates if consensus is reached or if the system detects a signal of a logical stalemate through the following two indicators.

-\emph{1) Answer exchange.} If the agents repeatedly exchange answers with each other across consecutive rounds, \emph{e.g.,} $AB\!\rightarrow\!BA\!\rightarrow\!AB$, more debate rounds are unnecessary.
-We define such an exchange $e_t$ by checking whether the pair's joint answer at round $t$ is the reverse of that at round $t-1$,
+To avoid unproductive debate, HPAD monitors whether debate continues to provide useful information.
+We consider two low-information patterns: \emph{Answer Exchange} and \emph{Persistent Deadlock}. \emph{1) Answer exchange.} If two agents repeatedly exchange answers with each other across consecutive rounds, \emph{e.g.,} $AB\!\rightarrow\!BA\!\rightarrow\!AB$, more debate rounds are unnecessary.
+The exchange indicator $e_t$ as